-*September 2, 2016: Summer research report abstracts due for submission to Rabi Faculty Chair(s)
+- *TBD: Summer research report abstracts due for submission to Rabi Faculty Chair(s).

-*Late September: Rabi Scholars Program Science Research Symposium.
+- *October 13, 2017: Undergraduate Science and Engineering Research Showcase.
 All scholars are required to attend.

-*March 3, 2017: Deadline to submit approval requests for spring semester research stipends
+- *March 3, 2018: Deadline to submit approval requests for spring semester research stipends.

-*First Day of Classes after Spring Break: Intention to conduct summer research and anticipated need for campus housing required.
-Review the current academic calendar.
+- *First Day of Classes after Spring Break (March 19, 2018) : Intention to conduct summer research and anticipated need for campus housing required.
+Review the current academic calendar for additional dates.